2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 ##### Inheritance

-Inheritance is represented via an empty triangular arrow head that points towards the base class, this means that the classes are in a "supertype and subtype" relationship.
+Inheritance is represented via a hollow closed arrow head that points towards the base class (exactly like in [Actor inheritance](#UMLUserCaseActors)), this means that the classes are in a "supertype and subtype" relationship.

 ![Example of inheritance in UML class diagrams](./images/computer_science/class_inheritance.png){width=15%}